General information about picloram and its health effects

 How can picloram affect my health?

 Picloram is a potential health hazard.
-Continued exposure to drinking water that has levels of picloram above its MCL may cause adverse health effects such as:
+Continued exposure to drinking water that has levels of picloram above its MCL can cause adverse health effects such as:

 - Weight loss;